cjweir/EOType/README.md

 # Documentation:

-The documentation is a but light (apologies).
+The documentation is a bit light (apologies).
 Included in the folder is what is below and some slides from a (funny at the time) talk I gave on this codebase at the Canadian Mathematics Society Winter Meeting in December 2018.

 ## Main functions: